Our community supports Naima:

 Ben Ewen-Campen,

-Somerville City Council
+Somerville City Councilor, Ward 3

 Mark Niedergang,

-Former Somerville City Council, Ward 5
+Former Somerville City Councilor, Ward 5

 Erika Uyterhoeven,